The Adoption Process

 We’ll contact you within a week of sending out the pack to check you received the information and answer any specific questions you may have about your personal circumstances.
 If you think that adoption might be right for you then we’ll arrange a pre-planned phone call with you followed by a visit to your home.

-Following the visit, you may decide you want to adopt with us.
-We’ll then provide you with a Register of Interest form and Stage one pack.
-Once we accept this, the formal assessment stages start.
+Following the initial phone call you may decide you want to adopt with us.
+We’ll then provide you with a Registration of Interest Form.

 During this stage we’ll ask you to explore why you want to adopt, whether adoption is right for you and what you could offer a child.
 As well as undertaking the checks and references outlined above, pre-assessment also focuses on training and preparation.
 Together we will draw up a pre-assessment agreement which will clearly set out what needs to be done in this stage in a way that feels right for you.